horsehour/horsehour.github.io/resume/index.md

 section: resume
 ---

-I am now doing my PhD on complex networks & artificial intelligence with Dr. Jianxi Gao in RPI.
+I am now doing my PhD on network science & artificial intelligence with Dr. [Jianxi Gao][Gao]{:target="_blank"} in RPI.
+Contact me if you are interested in my work.

 <!--
 I plan to go to industry after graduation.